You know how to research companies, how to tweak your resume and even how to answer tough interview questions. But how’s your interview follow-up?

 In 2011, CareerBuilder surveyed more than 2,800 U.S. employers and found that 86% felt not sending a thank you showed a lack of follow-through by the candidate.
 You can change this perception with your interview follow-up.

 Another idea is to provide a suggestion about how you might address a challenge mentioned by the interviewer.
 If that sounds risky, include an article referencing how another company has solved that challenge.

 In today’s high-tech electronic age, the personal touch within your message may just be why an interviewer remembers you and takes note of your communication skills and interest.

 Don’t Take Rejection Lying Down

 You could politely pause the interview and ask if there are questions about your last answer, or if you’re brave, consider asking how he feels the interview is going so far.
-You may learn that the interviewer’s lack of interest may have nothing to do with you.
+You may learn that the interviewer’s lack of interest has nothing to do with you.